When most people think about bringing the outside indoors, they just think of flowers.

 Rocks, stones and crystals – similar to metal, rocks, stones and crystals are all ways you can bring the outdoors in with minimal effort and costs.
 Use a rock as a door stop, create a stone mat (if you’re creative and patient enough!) and use crystals as a centre piece on the mantel.
 You can buy these at stores or grab them from the beach or another outdoor adventure!

-Light and smell – using natural light in the winter can be tricky!
-Keeping the curtains open for bring the light (and warmth) in is always a good idea but in winter sometimes there is no point!
-Putting some of your favourite winter scents such as cinnamon sticks and orange slices into a pot with water and letting them boil is a great way to encompass natural scents in your home in winter.
-Alternatively, using candles as both a source of light and smell is great during winter.
+Using natural light is the best way to make your space feel great!
+Keeping the curtains open for the light is always a good idea – even just in the morning before it gets too hot in the summer months!
+Putting some of your favourite scents such as cinnamon sticks and orange slices into a pot with water and letting them boil is a great way to encompass natural scents in your home too.
+Alternatively, using candles as both a source of smell and light is great during the evenings.

-What’s your secret to bringing the outside into your home in winter?
+What’s your secret to bringing the outside into your home?
 What is your favourite tip of ours?